ariary/Hack-weak-strcmp-code/README.md

     Congratulations you are log in
     You failed to log in.
 Try again :-(
     ;*3$"
 You can write a script testing all the possibilities.
-It is not the most powerful attack because if there is a locking access for too many incorrect passwords would delay getting hacked a bit.
+It is not the most powerful attack because if there is a locking access for too many incorrect passwords, then hacking will be delayed a bit.

 ### Using ltrace
 **ltrace** is a debugging utility in Linux, used to display the calls a userspace application makes to shared libraries.